 If I can't be at the barn, then I enjoy being outside hiking with my dog Summit.
 There's just something about being outdoors.
 The peace and quiet.
 The fresh air.
 The sound of birds chirping in the trees.
 It's all so calming.
 So, I take my Greater Swiss Mountain Dog (who enjoys road trips and hikes as much as I do) and head off to the trails to destress.

 As much as I might sound like a country girl, I do also enjoy fashion and beauty as well.
 In fact, it was this interest of mine that introduced me to the world of blogging.
 It was later that I found the horse blogging community.

 Having a horse of my own is probably at the top of the list.
-I want to experience the responsibility and joy of taking care of your own horse.
-Knowing that his progress is a result of your hard work.
-And yours only.
+I want to experience the responsibility and joy of taking care of my own horse.
+Knowing that his progress is a result of my hard work.
+And mine only.
 Because I've had to wait so long already, I've become more and more picky about what type of horse I'd be looking for.
-One thing's for sure, once I do, that horse will have its picture all over this blog and my Instagram page.
+One thing's for sure, once I do, that horse be quite spoiled (but not in an overweight kind of way!).

 I also want to see the world.
 I want to learn and experience more.
 Both in and out of the barn.
 Experience new views and cultures.
 It's one thing to read about different places, but to walk down those streets is a whole different experience.
-It would be even more great to spend a day at a horse show in whatever city I'd be visiting at that time.
+It would be even greater to spend a day or a weekend at a horse show in whatever city I'd be visiting at that time.
 I mean, spending the day at the Longines' Global Champions Tour in Paris, how awesome would that be?!
 Don't worry, I'd share it all with you guys as always.
-That is, if I'd ever get the opportunity to do something like that, obviously.
+That is, if I'd ever get the opportunity to do something like that, obviously!